grommunio/grommunio-documentation/kb/aliases.rst

 but these aliases exist primarily for receiving email.
 By default, Exchange does not allow you to send out through an alias.

-Why?
 From Microsoft’s standpoint, alias addresses are designed to ensure that a mailbox can receive email sent to multiple addresses or domains.
 Security and administrative considerations also come into play: Exchange wants to be explicit about which identity a user is sending from.
 Also, there are many